Sheila-Ha/my-portfolio-react/README.md

     WHEN I am presented with the Portfolio section
     THEN I see titled images of six of the developer’s applications with links to both the deployed applications and the corresponding GitHub repository

-    WHEN I am presented with the Contact section
+    WHEN I am presented with the Contact Me section
     THEN I see a contact form with fields for a name, an email address, and a message

     WHEN I move my cursor out of one of the form fields without entering text